Why More Design Engineers Are Specifying Compression Wave Springs

 TR Springs - Standard Single Turn: This space saving series can function as a spring member and take up axial play, all while maintaining a precise spring force.
 Designed to fit bore sizes ranging from .50" to 16.00".
 Standard materials are carbon steel and 17-7 stainless steel.
 Other materials are available.

-TB Springs - Bearing Preload: Designed to lightly contact the housing, these springs eliminate diametral clearance within a bearing.
+TB Spring - Bearing Preload: Designed to lightly contact the housing, these springs eliminate diametral clearance within a bearing.
 This series was designed to correspond with popular metric bearing sizes.
 Size range from 16mm to 580mm bore diameter.
 Carbon, stainless, and other materials are available.

 Peak-to-Peak Springs: These springs are lighter and offer a space savings over round wire coiled springs, with the same spring force.
 Sizes range from .625" bore diameter to 2.00" bore diameter.
 This series uses multiple turns to achieve varying working heights.
 A wide variety of materials are available.
 Standard materials are carbon steel and 17-7 stainless steel.